EvidentSolutions/elasticsearch-analysis-raudikko/README.md

 This plugin supercedes [elasticsearch-analysis-voikko](https://github.com/EvidentSolutions/elasticsearch-analysis-voikko) and is fully compatible with it (it provides a filter named `voikko` as a compatibility measure).
 Therefore, you can remove the old plugin from your Elasticsearch installation and replace it with this plugin without having to reindex anything.
+Just make sure to uninstall the old plugin `bin/elasticsearch-plugin remove elasticsearch-analysis-voikko` when installing this one in place.

 ## License and copyright